great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

 This quickstart introduces you to the open source Python and command line version of Great Expectations.
 A Cloud interface will soon be available to simplify collaboration between data teams and domain experts.

-If you're interested in Great Expectations Cloud, you can participate in the Beta program.
-Participation in the program is limited.
-[Sign up for the Beta program](https://greatexpectations.io/cloud) to express your interest in participating and receive progress updates.
+If you're interested in participating in the Great Expectations Cloud Beta program, or you want to receive progress updates, you can [sign up for the Beta program](https://greatexpectations.io/cloud).

 :::